 I still don t understand this hours of homework theme that is being propagated in these reviews.
 Yes EVERY STUDENT AT DENNISON including Kindergarteners DOES HOMEWORK.
 If it requires a student HOURS of homework then maybe the rigor of this school isn t a good choice.
 Rarely does it take more than 30 minutes in the lower grades & rarely more than an hour in the upper grades.
 Usually in the upper grades homework is given on Friday for the following week so that kids have the opportunity to work on it over the weekend.
 There are plenty of families who have music lessons & sports in addition to the expected work.
 Not only does the author of 9/12 post need a class in time management but perhaps one in basic math concepts as well.
 I have no idea what MANY kids are too burned out to go on to D Evelyn means.
 There are 90 6th graders who get priority placement for getting into D Evelyn.
 I would be hard pressed in any given year to find more than 5% of kids who opt out of going to D Evelyn & that would include those who move districts or even out of state in addition to the so called "burned out" kids.
 I would hardly equate less than 5 of 90 as equal to the word MANY .

 Dennison Elementary School is a public elementary school in Evergreen.
-624 students go to Dennison Elementary School and are mostly White, non-Hispanic; Asian/Pacific Islander; and Asian.
-8% of the 624 students here are paying reduced lunch prices.
+624 students attend Dennison Elementary School and identify as White, non-Hispanic; Asian/Pacific Islander; and Asian.
+8% of the 624 students here get reduced lunch prices.
 The ratio of students to teachers at Dennison Elementary School is 17:1.
 South Lakewood Elementary School is one of the nearest elementary schools.

 - Drawing painting